Educational Requirements

 - High earning potential and job security.

-- Flexible work hours and autonomy.
+- Flexible work hours and the option to own a private practice.

-- Continuous learning and development.
+- Continuous learning and professional development opportunities.

-- Respect and recognition in healthcare.
+- Respect and recognition within the dental community.

 Cons

-- High tuition fees for specialized education.
+- High tuition fees for dental school and specialization.

-- Exposure to radiation and infections.
+- Exposure to radiation and infectious diseases.

-- Risk of burnout from complex cases.
+- Risk of musculoskeletal disorders from prolonged sitting.

-- Dealing with anxious or fearful patients.
+- Emotional toll from dealing with anxious patients.